stevearm/vault/README.md

 ** port: int

 Vault db entry for each app

 * id: random
 * type: app
 * name: string
 * db: database_name
 * ui: entry point (if _design/ui/index.html then: "ui/index.html")
-* worker: id (db entry with worker, only if there's a worker)
+* worker: id for tracking and triggering worker times ** optional, but if specified, look for worker.jar in ui, and run with: --db --host --port --username --password

 Worker trigger db entry for each app
-* _attachment/worker_jar (jar file for worker.
-Always run with: --port --db --username --password)
 * triggered: timestamp (when someone requested the worker to run)
 * started: timestamp (last time started)
 * finished: timestamp (last time finished)